Youth Visions for Health

 · Community mapping to understand the strengths and challenges of the neighborhood.

-· Raffle and Prize Giveaways (Wii, iPod, gift cards, etc.)
+· Raffle and Prize Giveaways (if budget allows)

 “MO Project is a fun and easy way to use videos to show what you want to change in your community and let your voice be heard,” – Julia, age 15 from Bakersfield, CA.